 Ms. Reineking received her undergraduate degree in Economics with a Chinese minor from Georgetown University.
 As an undergraduate, she served in Georgetown’s ROTC program and interned at the White House.
 Upon graduation, she worked as an economist for the Department of Agriculture.

-- Representation of borrowers, underwriters, lenders, and issuers in lending and capital markets transactions on US trade controls, AML, and FCPA matters
+- Representing borrowers, underwriters, lenders, and issuers in lending and capital markets transactions on US trade controls, AML, and FCPA matters

 - Advising private equity sponsors and hedge funds on mitigating economic sanctions and FCPA risks, including in connection with fundraising due diligence